 If you still want to give it a lux look for less, consider installing VJ Board to walls that have no contact with water.
 VJ groove boarding is one of the biggest trends right now, so it won’t look like you’re looking to cut costs; just trying to be trending.

 You can also forgo a feature wall tile in the bathroom.
 I’ve seen some tile suppliers charge over $100 per square metre for feature tiles.
 On a large wall, this will easily set you back a thousand dollars.

-A cheaper alternative is to choose a large format wall tile such as our Matt White Wall Tile (Rectified) 30x60cm which is currently on sale for a very low $15 per square meter. $15 verse $100 – you can see the savings.
+A cheaper alternative is to choose a large format wall tile such as our Matt White Wall Tile (Rectified) 30x60cm, which is currently on sale for a very low $15 per square meter. $15 versus $100 – you can see the savings.

 Opt for a cheaper Feature Wall Tile

 If you have your heart set on a feature tile, then shop around for a similar product at a cheaper price.
-I did this with my feature tile, and you know what, I don’t think my finished bathroom would look as good as it does now had I chose the $101 feature subway tile over our Gloss White Wall Tile 10x30cm, which cost me just $30 per square meter.
-Sometimes these things have a way of working themselves out!
+I did this with my feature tile, and you know what?
+I don’t think my finished bathroom would look as good as it does now had I chosen the $101 feature subway tile over our Gloss White Wall Tile 10x30cm, which cost me just $30 per square meter.
+Sometimes, these things have a way of working themselves out!